Alibaba raises further $1.7 bln in over-allotted shares in HK listing

 Dec 3 (Reuters) - Chinese e-commerce giant Alibaba BABA.N said on Tuesday it has raised an additional HK$13.17 billion ($1.68 billion) by exercising the over-allotment option in its Hong Kong secondary listing.

-The company said in a filing to the Hong Kong stock exchange it has received approval for the listing of 75 million over-allotment shares at HK$176 per share, the same price it offered under its secondary listing.
+The company has received approval to list 75 million over-allotment shares at HK$176 per share, the same price it offered under its secondary listing, it said in a filing to the Hong Kong stock exchange.

+The listing and dealing of the shares on the exchange would begin on Dec.
+6, the company said.

 ($1 = 7.8249 Hong Kong dollars)